YahooArchive/omid/README.md

 Compilation
 -----------

-Omid uses Maven for its build system.
+Omid uses Maven as its build system.
 We are using a temporary repository for Zookeeper and Bookkeeper packages to ease the installation procedure.

 To compile Omid: